Time to Teach Vowel Teams

 Vowel Teams are the fourth syllable type taught during the school year.
 However, for a more detailed Reading & Spelling Scope and Sequence please click the link below.
 This product outlines exactly the order reading and spelling should be taught in an easy-to-understand way.

 A vowel digraph is a syllable that has two vowels glued together whose sound will say one of the vowel sounds.
 A vowel diphthong is two vowels glued together or one vowel glued to the left of the letter -w.

-Here is a fun game to play BINGO with Vowel Teams giving students practice differentiating between vowel digraphs and vowel diphthong syllables.
-Students will catch on to these two different vowel teams and will begin to quickly identify them and their sounds once they play a few times.
+Here is a fun game to play BINGO with Vowel Teams.
+Students can practice differentiating between vowel digraphs and vowel diphthong syllables.
+Students will catch on to these two different vowel teams and begin to quickly identify them and their sounds once they play a few times.
 There are two different bingo cards for the students, and there are 96 word cards–48 vowel digraph words and 48 vowel diphthong words.